jshulk/flex_it/learnings.md

 said no. of pixels from the desired width.

 ## flex
+This property can have any number as it's value ( not just 1)
 flex: 1, apply on flex-items, takes all the available width and evenly distributes it among all the flex-items.

 ## order